 California Halibut, Paralichthys californicus

-The California Halibut, Paralichthys californicus, whose common Spanish name is lenguado californiano, is a member of the Sand Flounder or Paralichthyidae Family, known collectively as lenguados areneros in Mexico.
-There are twenty one global members of the Paralichthys Genus of which three are found in Mexican waters of the Atlantic and three in Mexican waters of the Pacific.
+The California Halibut, Paralichthys californicus, whose common Spanish name is lenguado californiano, is a member of the family Paralichthyidae or Sand Flounders, known as lenguados areneros in Mexico.
+Globally, there are twenty one members of the Paralichthys Genus of which six are found in Mexican waters, three in the Atlantic and three in the Pacific.

 The California Halibuts are left-eyed and right-eyed flat fish with an arched lateral line that extends onto their head and branches toward their top eye and below their lower eye.
 They have elongated oval deep bodies with a depth that is 47 – 51% of standard length.
 Approximately 60% of the population is left-eyed.
 I have observed in limited sampling, that right-eyed fish have diminished body depths versus left-eyed fish.
 Their eye side is greenish-brown to black with a combination of dark and light mottling and spotting.
 Their fins have a uniform color, similar to the body color, but without spotting or markings.
 Their blind side is off-white to tan.
 They have a short pointed head with a relatively large mouth that ends under the rear edge of their lower eye.
 Their eyes are relatively small and set apart with the top eye being slightly behind the lower eye.
 They have one row of teeth on both jaws with large canines in the front.
 They have 49 to 59 anal rays and 66 to 76 dorsal rays.
 Their dorsal fin begins over the upper eye.
 Their caudal fin is small, short, wide, and significantly doubly concave (a key to quick identification).
 They have 25 to 32 gill rakers.
 Their eye side is covered with rough scales and their blind side with smooth scales.